G-SaiVishwas/G-SaiVishwas/README.md

 # 💫 About Me:
-My Name is Sai Vishwas. .<br>I'm currently a Student studying in Scaler School of Technology. <br>I'm a Github Beginner
+My Name is Sai Vishwas. <br>I'm currently a Student studying in Scaler School of Technology. <br>I'm a Github Beginner

 ## 🌐 Socials: